52 killed in Russian mine accident | english.lokmat.com

 52 killed in Russian mine accident

-A total of 52 people, including six rescuers, were killed after smoke occurred in a coal mine in Russia's Kemerovo Region on Thursday.
+Moscow, Nov 26 A total of 52 people, including six rescuers, were killed after smoke occurred in a coal mine in Russia's Kemerovo Region.

-It was the most deadly mine accident in five years in the country.
+It was the most deadly mine accident in five years in the country, Xinhua news agency reported.

 According to preliminary data, there were no survivors in the Listvyazhnaya mine, TASS reported, adding that most of the bodies remain underground and will be raised to surface when temperature and methane concentration allow.

-It was reported earlier that 11 miners were killed due to the ignition of coal dust in the ventilation and the ensuing smoke at a depth of 250 meters.
+It was reported earlier that 11 miners were killed on Thursday due to the ignition of coal dust in the ventilation and the ensuing smoke at a depth of 250 meters.

 According to regional authorities, 38 people have been hospitalized with four of them in serious condition, and 13 others received outpatient treatment.